Property delegation

 keyword does not need to be used as a delegate.
 So, for instance, an immutable object can provide a mutable delegate.

-The function bindToPreference
+The bindToPreference

-returns an object that can be used as a property delegate.
+function returns an object that can be used as a property delegate.
 But what if we want to make it possible to use Int

 or Boolean